IssaNasralli/popVAE/README.md

 ├── ArcGIS_preprocessing/    # ArcPy-based preprocessing scripts for geospatial data
-├── popVAE_model/            # Python code for the popVAE model, training, and inference ├── popVAT_model/            # Python code for the popVAT model, training, and inference ├── pop.md                # This file
-├── README.md                # This file
+├── popVAE_model/            # Python code for the popVAE model, training, and inference ├── popVAT_model/            # Python code for the popVAT model, training, and inference ├── ins_population.csv       # The tabular population of INS ├── README.md                # This file